 A place to live, grow, and build a future

-Our vision for Telegraph Townhomes includes:
+Our vision for the societal impacts of the Telegraph Townhomes Project includes:

 - 54 homes that hard-working families can afford to buy

-- Habitat homeowners perform a minimum of 500 hours of sweat-equity as part of their down payment
+- Habitat homeowners must perform a minimum of 500 hours of sweat-equity as part of their down payment

 - Habitat homeowners purchase their home directly from Habitat

-Become a volunteer
+Become a Habitat volunteer

-Make a donation
+Make a cash donation